mewore/mini-jam-131-solar/README.md

 ### Basic features

+- [ ] 💙 Show HP as bars
+- [ ] 💙 Proper feedback when hit (freeze for a moment, make the HP label flash)
+- [ ] 💙 Proper feedback and transition on death
 - [ ] 💙 Pause menu
 - [ ] 💙 Show some info when navigating in the celestial map
 - [ ] 💙 Limited ammo